Submitted by Ricardo DelosReyes

 • 3/4 cup carrots, cut into chunks

 - Trim the meat of any fat or gristle, cut into 2-inch cubes and toss them in a bowl with 1 tablespoon oil.

 - Season the flour with salt, freshly ground pepper and a pinch or two of cayenne.
 Toss the meat in this mixture.

-- Heat the remaining oil or dripping in a wide skillet on high heat.
+- Heat the remaining oil or drippings in a wide skillet on high heat.
 Brown the meat on all sides.
 Add Bay leaves, onions, crushed garlic and tomato paste to the pan, cover, and cook gently for about 5 minutes.

 - Transfer the contents of the pan to a casserole, and pour some of the Guinness into the skillet.
 Bring to a boil and stir to dissolve the caramelized meat juices on the pan.

 - Pour onto the meat in the casserole with the remaining Guinness; add the carrots and the thyme.
 Stir, taste, and add a little more salt if necessary.

 - Cover with the lid of the casserole and simmer very gently until the meat is tender— 2-3 hours.
 The stew may be cooked on top of the stove or in a low oven at 300ºF.